 Marijuana Law in Pennsylvania

-It is also worth noting that possession of small amounts of weed is decriminalized in most of the state’s largest cities.
+Once initiated, the state MMJ program proliferated, and there are now over 110 dispensaries.
+It is also worth noting that possession of small amounts of marijuana is decriminalized in most of the state’s largest cities.
 This includes Philadelphia, Pittsburgh, and Harrisburg.

-There is no limit on the amount of hemp-derived CBD products you can buy and use in Pennsylvania.
-However, most stores will refuse to sell CBD oil to anyone under the age of 18.
-A few stores push the age limit to 21, so make sure you bring an ID with you.
+There is no limit on the quantity of hemp-derived CBD products you can buy and use in Pennsylvania.
+However, most stores will refuse to sell CBD oil to anyone under 18.
+A few stores push the age limit to 21, so make sure you bring an ID.

 You may also notice that a growing number of vape shops, malls, and gas stations in Pennsylvania sell CBD.
 However, bear in mind that the state doesn’t regulate the industry.
 As a result, you should only choose CBD oil brands that provide third-party lab reports.

-Otherwise, you could purchase products that contain too much THC.
-Alternatively, you may buy hemp seed products that contain minimal levels of CBD.
-Also, you can only legally purchase CBD derived from the hemp plant.
-MMJ cardholders are an exception as they get to use CBD from cannabis too.
+Lab reports verify that a product doesn’t contain too much THC.
+They also minimize the risk of purchasing hemp seed products that contain minimal levels of CBD.
+Also keep in mind that you can only legally purchase CBD derived from the hemp plant.
+MMJ cardholders are an exception as they also get to use CBD from cannabis.

 Industrial Hemp in Pennsylvania